jurmous/etcd4j/README.md

 Etcd version support
 ====================
-This project currently supports etcd 0.4+.
+This project currently supports etcd 0.3 which first supports the v2 api and any above.
+It supports all the key space features in 0.4.x.

 Download
 ========